Voter Registration

 • Citizens who are 15-17 years old may preregister to vote.

-• You must have resided in Colorado 22 days immediately before the election in which you intend to vote.
+• You must have lived in Colorado 22 days before the election in which you intend to vote.

-• No person while serving a sentence of detention or confinement in a correctional facility, jail, or other location for a felony conviction is eligible to register to vote or to vote in any election.
+• No person serving a sentence for a felony conviction is eligible to register to vote or to vote in any election.
 Learn more about voting and convictions.

-Register to vote at www.GoVoteColorado.gov or visit the page Voter Registration for more information.
+Visit www.GoVoteColorado.gov to register to vote and for more information.
 You can also learn how to register to vote by watching this video here.

 RESIDENCY INFORMATION